Honey: Classification

-Honey is classified by its floral source, and divisions are made according to the packaging and processing used.
+Honey is classified by its source (floral or not), and divisions are made according to the packaging and processing used.
 Regional honeys are also identified.
 In the US, honey is also graded on its color and optical density by USDA standards, graded on the Pfund scale, which ranges from 0 for "water white" honey to more than 114 for "dark amber" honey.

-Floral source
+Plant source

 Generally, honey is classified by the floral source of the nectar from which it was made.
 Honeys can be from specific types of flower nectars or can be blended after collection.
 The pollen in honey is traceable to floral source and therefore region of origin.
 The rheological and melissopalynological properties of honey can be used to identify the major plant nectar source used in its production.

-Blended

-Most commercially available honey is a blend of two or more honeys differing in floral source, color, flavor, density, or geographic origin.